 Step 5.
 Consider alternatives to outright gifts

 Consider paying directly to the school, or paying off the loans, rather than giving the money outright to the grandchild.
 If you pay directly to the institution, you can contribute more than $15,000 per year.
 For loans, because there is no prepayment penalty and the interest is deferred, some grandparents are aggressively paying down the loans while the student is still in school.

 Ideally, the process should start before kindergarten.
 That maximizes the number of annual contributions you can make, and it also takes advantage of the benefits of compound interest.
 If your strategy involves using cash value life insurance, it also allows you to use more of your premium dollar to fund the accumulation of cash value.
 The younger the insured, the lower the cost of insurance.

 Grandchildren are a joy, and helping them with their college education is a fabulous and very generous gift.
-Talk to your financial adviser about how this fits into your overall financial plans and the best strategy for making it happen.
+Talk to your financial professional about how this fits into your overall financial plans and the best strategy for making it happen.

 Accessing cash values may result in surrender fees and charges, may require additional premium payments to maintain coverage, and will reduce the death benefit and policy values.
 Loans and other policy withdrawals may be taxable under certain circumstances.

 For educational purposes only.
 This information is based upon our understanding of current laws, which is subject to change.
 Penn Mutual and its affiliates do not provide tax or legal advice.
 Please talk to a licensed attorney regarding your specific situation.